THURSDAY, DECEMBER 3, 2009 --

 I've never read Up in the Air

 , the Walter Kirn novel about frequent flyer program freaks.
-I don't know a lot of frequent flyers who did, although enough folks did because it became a best-seller.
+I don't know a lot of frequent flyers who have read the 2001 book, although enough folks must have because it became a best-seller.

 Then there's this: I find miles-and-points freaks just a bit creepy in their obsession with the game.
 And since Clooney's character is apparently a corporate hitter who goes from place to place firing people, I do not need a celluloid representation of a life I used to live, albeit without Clooney's very good looks, great hair and tailored wardrobe.

 Mostly, though, I think movies about our lives on the road need to breathe a little, mature a bit, before we tackle them.
 They work better as historical set pieces than as reflections of the lives we live now.
 Besides, not rushing to the movies when a new travel-related flick hits the theaters saves us from turkeys like Snakes on a Plane

 So with all those caveats, let me give you my current list of favorite life-on-the-road movies.
 Grab 'em where you can, throw one or two into your laptop bag to make up for the lousy in-flight movie choices this month and maybe buy a few as stocking stuffers for your family.
 It'll help you explain why you are who and what you ar e…